In this tutorial, I'll help you diagnose a bad COP ignition coil on your Dodge 4.7L SUV or Pickup.

 - TEST 4: Cylinder Balance Test.

-- Where to Buy a COP Ignition Coil.
+- Where To Buy The COP Ignition Coil And Save.

 - Diagnostic Trouble Codes: